 Lastly, rock climbing really trains the mind to improve focus.
 When you set your mind to the next move and hold, you cut off all other distractions and force yourself to focus on getting that move done.
 No doubt there will be distractions like fear, wind element or background noise, you learn to switch it off to perfect the move.

 Your best body is a healthy body, so instead of focusing on results, focus on the process.
-The first step to getting your ideal body is loving the body that you have, so be sure to treat it with care, give it rest when needed, and be thankful that it allows you to do the thing that you love most-climb!
+The first step to getting your ideal body or see a rock climbing body transformation is loving the body that you have, so be sure to treat it with care, give it rest when needed, and be thankful that it allows you to do the thing that you love most-climb!

 Read other relevant articles about rock climbing: